 Cart designer has been with Eddie’s Wheels since its inception in 1999.
 Hayley does it all, from designing carts to fabricating them, to working with our customers for custom fittings.
 Hayley’s high standards of craftsmanship and her commitment to each animals care and comfort has given her a special place as mentor to the crew.
 She has worked in all aspects of this business – building parts, assembling carts, answering phone, doing sales and providing customer service.
 Hayley has also worked as a vet tech, is a devoted cat lover and is studying beekeeping.

 The daughter of Leslie and Ed, Chris has grown up watching the business evolve from a single work bench in our basement, to the full factory in Shelburne Falls.
-Chris is working towards taking over the business when her parents retire, and is currently doing our purchasing, working as an assembler, and doing customer service on weekends.
+Chris is working towards taking over the business when her parents retire, and is currently doing our purchasing, learning design, working as an assembler, and doing customer service on weekends.
 Chris owns a house in town that she shares with her two platonic life partners, as well as three cats and two dogs.
 She is a published writer, a tattoo enthusiast, and dog-mom to MarilynFang, a dog Eddie rescued in 2014.
 She recently adopted her first rehab client, Sadie, a 4 lb. maltese with multiple disabilities, who after only 4 short weeks, is learning to stand and walk in a front wheel cart.

 Dennis is Eddie’s Wheels’ Machinist.
 He makes all the quad carts, therapy stands and training wheels, as well as any custom-machining that needs to be done.
 Dennis has an extensive background in machining trade, built his own CNC machine for his own shop.
 His former business, Valley Woodworks, still makes lithophanes from your photographs – visit his website, www.luminescenttreasures.com Dennis lives with 2 cats.